igfilm/viewcontrol/doc/viewcontrol.remotecontrol.rst

 Rules for YAML:

-a) there must be an answer_analysis for all commands/requests expecting a response, even if its identical to the composition (can't be tested)
+1) there must be an answer_analysis for all commands/requests expecting a response, even if its identical to the composition (can't be tested)
-b) when a argument can be parsed there must be a argument_mapping with the correct number of arguments
+2) all attributes must be there
+3) if there is an answer_analysis there must be a argument_mappings too, except when there a nor parser groups in answer_analysis
-c) if there is a case where answer and response have a different amount of arguments, they must be spited into two commands da) the formatter string must be valid and can be indexed (not tested) db) the formatter string must have less or equal arguments than in the argument_mapping (this is for OSC the case) fa) the regex string must be valid and fb) must have less or equal capture groups that the argument mapping (this is for OSC the case, too)
+4) the formatter string must be valid and can be indexed (not tested)
+5) the formatter string must have less or equal arguments than in the argument_mapping (this is for OSC the case)
+6) the regex string must be valid and
+7) must have less or equal capture groups that the argument mapping (this is for OSC the case, too)
-g) mapping dict
+8) mapping dict
-    - dict keys must be str and are displayed as label of options
+    a) dict keys must be str and are displayed as label of options
-    - dict values can be of types list, dict and one of the strings 'int', 'float'
+    b) dict values can be of types list, dict and one of the strings 'int', 'float'
         - list: elements must have the same type, can be duplicates, but makes no sense
         - dict: keys must be string, values must have the same type and can be duplicates
         - str: are must be in list and are used for type casting of answers